judofyr/temple/README.md

 Compilers
 ---------

-A *compiler* is simply an object which responds a method called #compile which takes one argument and returns a value.
+A *compiler* is simply an object which responds a method called #call which takes one argument and returns a value.
 It's illegal for a compiler to mutate the argument, and it should be possible to use the same instance several times (although not by several threads at the same time).